openmind-consortium/Analysis-rcs-data/README.md

 **Policy**: Master will contain functions that have been tested in branch and pushed after pull request reviewers have approved.
 The collaborator doing the initial development and testing of a function in a testing branch (e.g. in 'importRawData') will make a pull request and assign 1-2 reviewers of the group who will review the code structure and the output of each function.

+Note: If you have reached this repository from the [Nature Biotechnology paper](https://www.nature.com/articles/s41587-021-00897-5), please be advised that this repository has been greatly enhanced since the paper was submitted in December 2020 and represents a “second-generation” code base that is actively maintained.
+For the “first-generation” code used to process data in the paper see [this repository](https://github.com/starrlab/rcsviz).
+Note that this first-generation repository is no longer maintained.
+New users that wish to process Summit RC+S data should use the current “second-generation” repository.
+A citable publication describing this new(er) work is forthcoming.

 ## Table of Contents
 - [Installation Instructions](#installation-instructions)
 - [Structure of Repository](#structure-of-repository)